home-assistant/hassil/README.md

         expansion_rules:
           # Expansion rules which only apply to the intent, referenced as <rule_name>
           <rule_name>: <sentence template>
+        lists:
+          # Lists which apply only to the current set of sentences, referenced as {list_name} or {list_name:slot_name}
+          <list name>:
+            values:
+              # See below for other possible types
+              - "items"
+              - "in list"

 # Optional lists of items that become alternatives in sentence templates
 lists: